nythrox/effects.js/README.md

 All of the effects (request, getUser, sendNotification, etc) are highly testable, and can be replaced with testing/production/alternative versions.

 ### This library
 This library brings a algebraic effects implementation to Javascript using an `Action` monad that you can use directly or use generator functions as a "do notation" to make the code look idiomatic to javascript.
-It is based on languages like Koka and Eff and tries to bring all the algebraic effects features they have.
+It is based on the languages Koka and Eff, and tries to bring all the algebraic effects features they have.

 ### Performance
 See <a href="https://github.com/nythrox/effects.js/blob/master/tests/benchmark.test.js">benchmarks</a>, it is expected to perform better than using native Promises (although they can't really be compared, because Algebraic Effects completely encapsulates Promises and is infinitely more extensible).